hackzurich2021-foitt/home/content/recipes/sciences/index.md

 ---

-A favorite when I go to BBQs (parties, hackathons, your folks' place), this red berry tart is fairly easy to make and packs a huge wow factor.
+A favorite, this red berry tart is fairly easy to make and packs a huge wow factor.